 LJM Investments $ 43.6(d)

-(a) Enron’s pre-tax earnings impact of transactions with LJM2 through the Raptor SPEs was approximately $532 million in 2000 and $545 million for the nine months ended September 30, 2001, excluding the pre-tax charge described below.
-During 2000 and the nine months ended September 30, 2001, the Raptor SPEs hedged losses related to Enron investments of $501 million and $453 million, respectively.
-The 2001 pre-tax earnings amount includes a $711 million pre-tax charge in the quarter ended September 30, 2001 related to the termination of the Raptor SPEs.
+(a) Enron’s pre-tax earnings impact of transactions with LJM2 through the Raptor SPEs was approximately $532 million in 2000, excluding the pre-tax charge described below.
+During 2000, the Raptor SPEs hedged losses related to Enron investments of $501 million.

 (b) This amount excludes a seller financed note from Enron to LJM of approximately $70 million.